-Creamed chipped beef, affectionately known as Sh*t on a Shingle (I’d spell it out, but this is an all ages welcome page…) is a staple in many areas of Pennsylvania.
-In some households households, it is known as “Dried Beef Gravy” or “Frizzled Beef”.
-It is often found in diners as a regular menu item in Pennsylvania Dutch country, the Coal Region, and in Philadelphia..
-And my Dad LOVED it!
+Creamed chipped beef, known as “SOS” by many who served in the military, is a staple in many areas of Pennsylvania.
+In some households, it is known as “Dried Beef Gravy” or “Frizzled Beef”.
+It is often found in diners as a regular menu item in Pennsylvania Dutch country, the Coal Region, and in Philadelphia…and my Dad loved it!

 Believe it or not, the dish started out as a Depression Era inexpensive meal.
 Today, dried beef could not be described as “inexpensive”.
 Oh, how times have changed.

 I grew up on creamed chipped beef.
-Mom used to make it all the time using chipped dried beef freshly sliced from the deli department of the local Mom and Pop store.
-In Schuylkill County, it was easy to find that way.
+Mom used to make it all the time using chipped dried beef freshly sliced from the deli counter of a local Mom and Pop store.
+In Schuylkill County, it was very easy to find that way.

 If you cannot find chipped dried beef or your budget would like a more affordable alternative, you can brown up some ground beef as a substitute, but then it is not creamed chipped beef!

 This dish always bring warm memories to my heart of my Pop – recipient of the Bronze Star in WWII for heroic achievement in action with the medical detachment of the 85th “Custer” Infantry Division on the Fifth Army front in Italy.

 I present to you Dad’s favorite – SOS!
 (Oh, how I miss you, Dad.
 Every day.)